Fractional Fourier transform: Generalizations

 The Fourier transform is essentially bosonic; it works because it is consistent with the superposition principle and related interference patterns.
 There is also a fermionic Fourier transform.
 These have been generalized into a supersymmetric FRFT, and a supersymmetric Radon transform.
 There is also a fractional Radon transform, a symplectic FRFT, and a symplectic wavelet transform.
 Because quantum circuits are based on unitary operations, they are useful for computing integral transforms as the latter are unitary operators on a function space.
 A quantum circuit has been designed which implements the FRFT.
+Attempts were made to perform the fractional Fourier transform using confluent Vandermonde matrix.